 “Salomé dances the dance of the seven veils” – this line from Wilde’s play Strauss converts into a 9-minute music masterpiece and one of the culminations of this opera.
 The same can be said about the finale: two pages of the text turn into a twenty-minute musical ecstasy.
 The Prophet’s head is not the final point of Salome’s path.
 She blows up the corporal boundaries and, at last, can understand the “mystery of love”, which is bigger than the “mystery of death”.
 The story of Salome is the last supper fatal to Herod's kingdom; Eros and Tanatos merge at the table.

 In Russia the opera was produced four times: in Leningrad (St Petersburg) in 1924, 1995 and 2000 and in Moscow in 1925.
 So, the Novaya Opera’s production comes along in a very special year – the 110th anniversary of the opera’s world premiere and the 90th anniversary of its first Moscow performance.

-The Novaya Opera’s production of Salome will be premiered in September 2015.
+The Novaya Opera’s production of Salome was premiered in September 2015.